Shakshi098/basic/README.md

 # basic
-this give all the basic information
+this give all the basic information of my project